shahan24h/get_OCR_AWS/README.md

 Saves the OCR text output with metadata into a .jsonl file

 USE CASE:
 Used for preparing labeled OCR datasets for document classification models.
+Json format output, might be useful for raw files such as .0001 extention.

 [![GitHub stars](https://github.com/shahan24h/get_OCR_AWS.git))